EECS150/asic-labs-sp24/lab3/README.md

 ```

 ## Handshaking
-A critical aspect of designing complex circuits with Verilog is that inter-module synchronization between a producer and a consumer.
+A critical aspect of designing complex circuits with Verilog is the inter-module synchronization between a producer and a consumer.
 "Handshaking" describes the negoitiation process two between modules to exchange information; one module (producer) initiates a transaction and the another module (consumer) agrees to continue with it or indicates it's ready to continue with another transaction.
-Handdshake protocols have varying levels of complexity, however simplest in digital logic design is a ready-valid interface.
+Handshake protocols have varying levels of complexity, however the most in digital logic design is a ready-valid interface.
 Below we describe the simplest ready-valid interface:
 <center>

 | Signal 	| Description                                                                                               	|